rjurney/deep_products/book/README.md

 ```
 *Top/bottom of Stack Overflow dump file Posts.xml*

+*Gee whiz, since all posts have at least one label… is this data a good fit for a book on weakly supervised learning?
+We are definitely data rich, but are we label poor?*

-This isn’t an obvious small data problem where supervision would be of interest, since the original dataset is over ten gigabytes and millions of records.
-Our stratified sample of questions is half a gigabyte compressed and consists of 1.5 million questions that a classifier should have no problem tagging.
+In profiling the data, this isn’t an obvious small data problem where weakly supervised learning would be of interest, since the original dataset of questions and answers is over ten gigabytes compressed and consists of millions of records.
+Our stratified sample of questions is half a gigabyte in column compressed [Parquet](https://parquet.apache.org/) format and consists of 1.5 million questions that a convolutional neural network should have no problem classifying into tag labels.
+In fact there are several examples of Stack Overflow taggers on the web.
 As we’ll see, this is the case for frequent tags but when we try to extend coverage to less frequent tags, we run into sparsity and imbalanced data that create problems which make weak supervision attractive.
 We’ll be using weakly supervised learning to improve the model’s breadth rather than just its categorical accuracy on all tags.
 This process will use transfer learning, semi-supervised learning, weak supervision, distant supervision, and the [Snorkel](https://www.snorkel.org/) software package.

 ## Multi-label?
 Sort of.
 There’s another aspect of sparsity to this problem that weak supervision can help with.
-Each question probably qualifies for more than five tags, but five is the maximum number of tags (in the data, 100 or so posts with six tags do show up) that can be assigned to any given question.
+Each question probably qualifies for more than five tags, but five is the maximum number of tags (in the data, 120 or so posts with six tags do show up) that can be assigned to any given question.
 This means the data is fairly sparse, almost like a standard multi-class problem if we seek maximum coverage with our labeler.
 We can use weak supervision to add labels to previously labeled posts to account for additional labels that were never an option.

 ![](images/chapter_2/stackoverflow_max_five_tags.png)